Semias/Notes-app-Angular/README.md

 ## Features

-- Create a new note that are saved in db.json
+- Create a new notes that are saved in db.json
 - Scroll through all created notes
 - Delete note
 - Select note and get detailed informations